1coderookie/Kobra2MaxInsights/docs/hardware/axes.md

 ---

 ### Y-Axis Motor
-The motor of the y-axis is a 42-??
-Nema 17 stepper motor.
+The motor of the y-axis is a 42-60 Nema 17 dual shaft stepper motor.
-At each side of the motor there's a shaft (?mm OD, ?mm length) with a 20 teeth pulley being attached to it.
+At each side of the motor there's an 8mm OD shaft with a 20 teeth pulley being attached to it.
+When looking at the motor from the front of the printer, the shaft at the left side (where the motor's connector is located) is about ~76.5mm long, the shaft on the right side is about ~89mm long.
+The pulleys are held with two grub/set screws which should be checked for a proper seat and tight mount regularly.
 It seems to be a regular 1.8° stepper, which means the shaft turns 1.8° at each steps, and therefore it's doing 200 steps per one full 360° rotation.

 ![Y-axis motor](../assets/images/axes_K2Max_Y-motor_web.jpg)

 !!! warning "Make Sure The Pulleys Sit Tight!"

-    Since the pulleys are held onto to the shaft with two grub/set screws, you need to make sure that those screws are tight!
+    Since the pulleys are held onto the shaft with two grub/set screws, you need to make sure that those screws are tight!
     The pulleys have to sit tight - if they can slightly move due to an insufficient mounting, you'll face layer skipping!
     ![Y-motor pulleys](../assets/images/axes_K2Max_Y-motor_pulleys_web.jpg)